-Significant Governance Issue Potential Impact Mitigating actions currently in place Proposed Action Service pressures and increasing demand for services has meant the Council had to make significant budget savings in response to unprecedented reductions in Government funding since 2011.
+Significant Potential Impact Mitigating actions Proposed Action Governance Issue Brevit the Could 10 currently in place The Medium-Term Performance levels Service pressures and increasing demand for services has meant the Council had to make significant budget savings in response to unprecedented reductions in Government funding since 2011.
 Brexit, the Covid 19 pandemic, and the cost-of-living crisis have exacerbated the situation.
 Funding pressures are likely to be extreme.
-The Medium-Term Financial Strategy for the period 2023/24 to 2027/28 was presented to Policy and Resource Committee on 20 June 2023.
+Financial Strategy for the period 2023/24 to 2027/28 was presented to Policy and Resource Committee on 20 June 2023.
 This serves as a key planning document for the use of reserves over the medium-term.
 Performance levels should be kept under review.
 Longer term, there will be an ongoing dialogue with Scottish Government to ensure a fair settlement for Orkney.
-Capital Slippage Slippage on the capital programme.
+Slippage on the capital programme.
 Capital programme impacted by increased construction costs and lead times.
 Additionally, a major design and build project has had to be retendered.
 Budget monitoring and reporting arrangements, along with submission of revised CPA's where necessary.
-Capital Programme Board and CLT to keep under review Neighbourhood Service es Neighbourhood Services baseline costs are higher than previous charge-out rates The delay in replacing the New Horizon costing system has delayed updates to the charge-out rates which has meant income has not met costs.
+Capital Programme Board and CLT to keep under review Neighbourhood Servic ces Neighbourhood Services baseline costs are higher than previous charge-out rates The delay in replacing the New Horizon costing system has delayed updates to the charge-out rates which has meant income has not met costs.
 Replace the New Horizon costing system and reflect current costs in charge-out rates.
 Complete the replacement of the New Horizon costing system and reflect current costs in charge-out rates.
 Review planned, cyclical and reactive works within Roads to reduce budgetary variances.
-Educational Need The level of reported unmet educational need implies a resource greater than the allocated budget to achieve statutory compliance.
+Educational Need Deduction i i i Deview of C The level of reported unmet educational need implies a resource greater than the allocated budget to achieve statutory compliance.
 Reduction in provision of other services as a result of redirecting resources to meet minimum statutory requirements.
 Work to review and update practice is ongoing.
 This is linked to the improvement agenda within children's services and the more specific review of the school resource model.
 Review of Services and report with key recommendations to Education, Leisure and Housing Committee.